alem-platform/bootcamp-go/crunch02/README.md

 > Read more about [Minesweeper game](https://en.wikipedia.org/wiki/Minesweeper_(video_game))

 #### Game Elements
-The game grid consists of the following characters:
+The Minesweeper game grid consists of the following characters:
 - `*` represents a bomb.
-- `.` represents a free cell.
+- `.` represents an empty cell.

 #### Input Format
 The input is of the following format:
-- The first number `h` is the height of the map.
+- The first number `h` is the height of the grid.
-- The second number `w` is the width of the map.
+- The second number `w` is the width of the grid.
 - After that, `h` lines follow, each with `w` characters representing the grid.

 **Example:**